Conflict of Interest Policy

 7. Outside Speaking Engagements, Publishing Opportunities, and Related Expense Reimbursements

-Employees of MACPS who are invited to speak or publish articles on topics related to the Philanthropies, or the Employee’s work for the Philanthropies, must consult with the Director of Communications before accepting the invitation.
+We support you exploring your creative interests and professional development.
+We also want to be mindful of respecting the ethical considerations of working for a nonprofit like MACP.
+Employees of MACPS who are invited to speak or publish articles on topics related to the Philanthropies, or the Employee’s work for the Philanthropies, must notify the Communications Team before accepting the invitation.
+Employees must follow guidance from the Communications Team.

 Travel costs and expenses incurred in connection with any speaking, publishing, or other activities that are not related to work for the Philanthropies must be borne by the individual or the entity inviting the individual to participate and should not be paid or reimbursed by the Philanthropies.